-Student Disability Services and the Life Design Lab (formerly Career Center) are partnering to provide innovative resources and professional opportunities to students with disabilities.
-We will update this page throughout the semester with information about our workshops and events to help you build your desired career.
+Student Disability Services and the Life Design Lab (formerly Career Center) are partnering to provide innovative resources and professional opportunities for students with disabilities.
+This page will be updated throughout the semester with current information about workshops, career opportunities, fellowships, internships and events.

 - Apply for Workforce Recruitment Program (WRP).
-The WRP helps qualified students and recent graduates with disabilities obtain internships and permanent positions with federal and private employers across the U.S. All application material must be uploaded to the WRP site by October 16 by 11:59 p.m.
-PST.
-No late application will be accepted.
-Please visit the Workforce Recruitment Program website for more information.
+The WRP helps qualified students and recent graduates with disabilities obtain internships and permanent positions with federal and private employers across the U.S. Student Registration opens August 23, 2021 at the Workforce Recruitment Program website.